stepanenko/c-cpp-info/C#/README.md

 C# takes some of the useful features of C and adds syntax to save time and effort.
 Although C# is based on C, you can learn it without any knowledge of C.

 C# programs run on .NET, a virtual execution system called the common language runtime (CLR) and a set of class libraries.
-Source code written in C# is compiled into an intermediate language (IL) that conforms to the CLI specification.
-The IL code and resources, such as bitmaps and strings, are stored in an assembly, typically with an extension of .dll.
+Source code written in C# is compiled into an intermediate language (IL).
+The IL code and resources, such as bitmaps and strings, are stored in an assembly, typically with an extension of `.dll`.

 When the C# program is executed, the assembly is loaded into the CLR.
 The CLR performs Just-In-Time (JIT) compilation to convert the IL code to native machine instructions.